Raynos/routes-router/README.md

   add routers to a router

 Here we can just embed a `Router` instance in another router instance.
-A child router will the parents routers callback so all error handling is managed in the parent, not the child.
+A child router will use the parent router's callback so all error handling is managed in the parent, not the child.

 This means you can define your error handling in your parent